shunlll999/happy-points/README.md

 webpack --watch
 ```

-And try open the index.html up to any browser you would like to use.
+And try open the index.html inside scr folder up to any browser you would like to use.